chinapedia/wikipedia.abstract.en/Page/Los_Angeles.md

 -   Los Angeles Trade-Technical College
 -   West Los Angeles College

-There are numerous additional colleges and universities outside the city limits in the Greater Los Angeles area, including the Claremont Colleges consortium, which includes the most selective liberal arts colleges in the U.S., and the California Institute of Technology (Caltech), one of the top STEM-focused research institutions in the world.Los-angeles-central-library.jpg is in Downtown Los Angeles.]]
+There are numerous additional colleges and universities outside the city limits in the Greater Los Angeles area, including the Claremont Colleges consortium, which includes the most selective liberal arts colleges in the U.S., and the California Institute of Technology (Caltech), one of the top STEM-focused research institutions in the world. is in Downtown Los Angeles.]]

 Schools and libraries